ActivexDiamond/cat-paw/wiki/Conventions.md

 Function/Method Arguments | `camelCase`

 ## Choosing Names
-1. Words should be spelled out fully as much as possible.
+1. Words should be spelled out fully as much as possible, except;
-	- The only exception is prefixes for class-type, except for;
 	- Prefixes for class-types and module-types (see list below).
 	- Short-lived variables; locals with a small scope, temp-variables, etc...
-	- Where an abbreviation (the first letter of each word in a multi-word name, not just cutting out letters rand module-types (see list below).
-2omly) is available and commonly known (E.g. `dt`, `Fsm`, `Json`, `Xml`, etc...).
+	- Where an abbreviation (the first letter of each word in a multi-word name, not just cutting out random letters) is available and commonly known (E.g. `dt`, `Fsm`, `Json`, `Xml`, etc...).
 	- If the full word is a Lua keyword.
 E.g. `function` as `func`.
 	- Practicality over purity - do what makes your code more readable, but try to be as stingy as possible with abbreviations.
 E.g.
 ```